 Maternity clothes?
 Not really, no. I have one pair of maternity jeans that are definitely more comfortable than my regular jeans, but I’m still able to fit into (most) of my pre-pregnancy clothes at this point.

 Sleep?
 Can I just laugh at this question?
 Ok, good.
 Yeah… sleep is not my friend right now.
 Here’s my sad and pathetic routine these days: Try to fall asleep for forever, eventually sleep from about 4:30am-5:15am when I have to wake up J to get her fed and ready for her Adult Day Program (read my ‘meet’ page if you’re wondering who J is).
 Fall back asleep sometime between 6:30am/9am, wake back up around 9:30am/10:30am to say goodbye to Matt as he heads off to work.
+The second trimester pregnancy workout proves to be useful to make me stay fit and active all day long.
 If I don’t have any plans for the day (which I try not to), I usually sleep again from about 1pm-4pm.
 Shortly afterwards, J comes home and our evening routines begin.
 If she’s in bed by 9pm, sometimes I catch another 2-3 hours then.
 Like I said… sad and pathetic.
 (J is a special needs lady who lives with us, not Jasmine-the dog)

 Best moment this week?
 Finally feeling well enough to go to church again!
 This week in general has been a diamond in the rough in comparison though.
 Hence me just now getting back to blogging!